Monday, November 17, 2025

 In today's permutation of BBR, the scope of the game is defined as "that space in which close quarters combat occurs" due to mission requirements.
 It should not be confused with higher level combat where a long distance firefight - resulting in the retreat of the enemy - is considered a win.
 While the intensity and commitment of the forces varies, the game portrays an up close and personal scrap.
 And all the actors / players know this going in to the fight.

 This being said, today's battlespace is 2x2' [could easily be 3x3'].
-To scale that is 50-75m a side.
+That is 50-75m a side in game scale.
 So everyone is within "Range" and committed to the cut'n thrust of a situation driven by high-priority mission objectives.
 It is dense in Cover and Concealment - no one's mission is to run around in a kill zone.

 Below, the Battlespace.
 A cluster of buildings, a few CONEXes, and scatter terrain.
 All the buildings offer Cover, all terrain offers Concealment.
 The main difference is that Cover both makes you harder to hit and improves "armor" while Concealment just makes you harder to hit.